The Rise & Fall of Nazi Germany

 Day 1: Arrival in Munich

-Fly into Munich or make your own arrangements to join the tour at the hotel.
+Fly London to Munich or make your own arrangements to join the tour at the hotel.
 Check-in to our Munich hotel for two nights.
 Enjoy pre-dinner drinks and an introductory talk from our expert historian followed by dinner.
+Hotel in Munich – 2 nights.
 (D).

 Day 2: Munich

-Visit Surberg, where ‘death-marched’ Jews were massacred a week after Hitler’s suicide.
-In the afternoon we drive to Nuremberg to see the Nazi party rally grounds where thousands gathered annually to hear Hitler speak in massive, choreographed shows of strength and military muscle.
+In the morning we drive to Nuremberg to see the Nazi party rally grounds where thousands gathered annually to hear Hitler speak in massive, choreographed shows of strength and military muscle.
 We then visit the documentation centre in the vast, half built, Congress Hall which showcases megalomaniac Nazi building plans.
-Check-in to our hotel for one night.
+Hotel in Nuremburg - 1 night.
 (B,D).

 We take a tour of the Nuremberg courtroom where the surviving top Nazis were tried by the international tribunal in 1946.
 This afternoon we drive to Weimar to explore the House of the Weimar Republic where Hitler first came to power.
-Check-in to our Weimar hotel for one-night.
 There will be some free time to explore this beautiful city.
+Hotel in Weimar – 1 night.
 (B,D).

-Visit Buchenwald, one of Germany’s first and largest concentration camps with its huge memorial complex, crematorium, SS guards’ barracks, commandant’s headquarters, railway station, gatehouse and very moving exhibition.
 This afternoon we drive to Berlin's leafy western suburbs to visit Wannsee where, in a grand lakeside villa, the Holocaust was planned at a meeting chaired by Reinhard Heydrich.
 We tour the permanent exhibition on the history of German anti-Semitism and the Holocaust.
-Check-in to our central Berlin hotel for two nights.
+On route to our hotel we visit the Platform 17 memorial at Grunewald, from where thousands of Berlin’s Jews were transported to their deaths.
+Hotel in Berlin – 2 nights.
 (B, D).

-A full day on foot and U-Bahn visiting the Reichstag, Brandenburg Gate, the Fuhrer bunker where Hitler and his bride Eva Braun committed suicide in April 1945, the Holocaust memorial, and the Topography of Terror Museum: built on the site of the SS/ Gestapo HQ, this records the network of terror that the Nazis built and the fate of its victims.
+A full day on foot and U-Bahn visiting the Brandenburg Gate, the Führer bunker where Hitler and his bride Eva Braun committed suicide in April 1945, the Holocaust memorial, and the Topography of Terror Museum.
+Built on the site of the SS/ Gestapo HQ, this records the network of terror that the Nazis built and the fate of its victims.
+Our day ends at the German Resistance Memorial Centre in whose courtyard, Claus von Stauffenberg, the most famous of resistance figures to the regime, was executed.
 (B, D).

 Recommended Reading List